 Action Description Phase Impacts Rim of the Pacific (RIMPAC) Exercise Multinational, sea control/power projection fleet exercise that has been performed biennially and is currently headquartered in Pearl Harbor, Hawaii.
 RIMPAC exercise locations are present throughout the State of Hawaii.
 RIMPAC Programmatic EA developed in 2002 and a Supplemental Programmatic EA was finalized in 2006 (71 FR 31170).
-Biennial exercises continue through the present, with the most recent occurring in August 2020 as an at-sea-only event.
-RIMPAC will occur again in Summer 2022 and will be more traditional.
+Biennial exercises continue through the present, with the most recent occurring in Summer 2022.
 Programmatic Environmental Assessment, June 2002 U.S. Pacific Fleet Hawaii-Southern California Training and Testing (HSTT) Increased naval testing and training activities, including the use of active sonar and explosives Record of Decision (ROD) available in December 2018 to conduct training and testing activities as identified in Alternative 1 of the HSTT Final Environmental Impact Statement (EIS)/Overseas EIS (OEIS) published in October 2018 (83 FR 66255).
 NMFS implemented regulations regarding to the incidental take of marine mammals in the HSTT area in July 2020 (85 FR 41780).
-The 2018 HSTT EIS/OEIS predicts impacts to access and habitat impact similar to previous analysis in the 2013 HSTT EIS/OEIS.
-Long Range Strike Weapon Systems Evaluation Program (WSEP) Conduct operational evaluations of Long-Range Strike weapons and other munitions as part of Long- Comment period closed Feb.
+The 2018 HSTT EIS/OEIS predicts impacts to access and habitat impact similar to previous analysis in the 2013 HSTT EIS/OEIS .
+Long Range Strike Weapon Systems Evaluation Program (WSEP) Conduct operational evaluations of Long-Range Strike weapons and other munitions as part of Long- Range Strike WSEP operations at the Pacific Missile Range Facility at Kauai, Hawaii.
+Comment period closed Feb.
 6, 2017, and final rule on Aug.
-22, 2017, for NMFS authorization to take marine Access - closures during training.
+22, 2017, for NMFS authorization to take marine mammals incidental to conducting munitions testing for their Long-Range Strike Access - closures during training.
+Final Environmental Assessment October 2016